 Living in a colder climate (on the very edge of zone 5b), I’ve been looking for ways to extend our growing season.
 Since our goal is to grow as much food as we can, gardening only outside will limit our growing to a short time.
 That’s where a walk-in polytunnel greenhouse comes in!
-After some failed attempts, we finally found an inexpensive greenhouse that works great for our Wisconsin climate to extend our garden season.
+After some failed attempts, we finally found an cheap Amazon greenhouse that works great for our Wisconsin climate to extend our garden season.

 My original plan was to DIY a greenhouse.
 I bought a metal frame and some greenhouse plastic, planning to just piecemeal it together.
 Before I even finished, the wind took out my frame and broke it!
 So I went back to researching inexpensive greenhouses.

 Thankfully, my mom was also looking for a greenhouse and bought one that she recommended to me.
 The frame was very strong and sturdy and it came with a greenhouse cover.
 I was sold!